 Hibiscus flowers have such a distinct look that they’re easy to pick out from a distance.
-You likely love keeping hibiscus plants in your garden because of how eye-catching they are.
+You likely love keeping these plants in your garden because of how eye-catching they are.

 It’s easy enough to care for these plants during the spring and summer.
 Things are a bit different when the winter months approach, though.

-If you’re new to caring for hibiscus plants, then you might not be sure how to handle winter care.
-Are there special things that you need to do to keep your hibiscus plants in good shape?
+If you’re new to caring for hibiscus plants, you might not be sure how to handle winter care.
+Are there special things that you need to do to keep your them in good shape?

 Most Perennial Hibiscus Plants Will Be Dormant During the Winter

 Most of the perennial varieties of hibiscus plants will be dormant during the winter.
-They actually start to enter dormancy during the final days of autumn.
+They actually start to enter dormancy during the final days of fall.

 The dormancy period will typically last until the end of winter.
 When a hibiscus plant begins to enter a dormant state, you’ll notice that its leaves will start to lose color.